Generalizing Dynamic Mode Decomposition: Balancing Accuracy and Expressiveness in Koopman Approximations: EDMD and SSD are Special Cases of T-SSD

 Since $\cssd$ is nonzero and has full column rank, one can deduce that $C_L$ is nonzero and has full column rank as a result of Lemma~\ref{l:tssd-basic-properties}(c).
 Consequently, the T-SSD algorithm terminates by executing Steps~\ref{algotssd:complete}-\ref{algotssd:break-complete}.
 Therefore, $\ctssd = C_L$ and using~\eqref{eq:ctssd-sub-cssd} and~\eqref{eq:cssd-subset-ci}, we have $\range(\ctssd) = \range(\cssd)$ and consequently $\Span(\dtssd) = \Span(\dssd)$.
 The rest of the statement follows from Lemma~\ref{l:EDMD-coordinate-change}. \end{pf}

 It is worth mentioning that, when implementing T-SSD for $\epsilon =0$, we have found it useful to set $\epsilon$ to be a small positive number (instead of zero) to avoid complications by round-off errors.

-Given Theorem~\ref{t:SSD-spacialcase-TSSD}, the subspace identified by T-SSD for $\epsilon=0$ enjoys important dynamical properties, cf. Section~\ref{sec:SSD}: under reasonable conditions on data sampling, the identified subspace is the maximal Koopman-invariant subspace in the span of the dictionary almost surely.
-Moreover, the eigenfunctions and predictors identified by T-SSD are almost surely exact.
+\begin{remark}\longthmtitle{Dynamical Properties of T-SSD Subspace with $\epsilon =0$} {\rm Given Theorem~\ref{t:SSD-spacialcase-TSSD}, the subspace identified by T-SSD for $\epsilon=0$ enjoys important dynamical properties, cf. Section~\ref{sec:SSD}: under reasonable conditions on the density of data sampling, cf.\citep[Theorems~5.7-5.8]{MH-JC:22-tac}, the identified subspace is the maximal Koopman-invariant subspace in the span of the dictionary almost surely.
+Moreover, the eigenfunctions and predictors identified by T-SSD are almost surely exact.} \oprocend \end{remark}